Florida Employment Contract Lawyer

 Are you worried about a former employee competing with your company?

 You may wish to include a provision stating that an employee may not be employed by a competitor of yours or by a company in the same sector.
 In addition, such a clause usually specifies that a former employee cannot start his or her own business that directly competes with yours.
 This is often referred to as a non-compete clause.
 However, be careful that this clause does not place unreasonable demands.
 You cannot bar your workers from ever working in the same industry.
 It should only be enforceable for a certain period of time after separation and should typically be restricted to a reasonable geographic area.

 Who has the rights to inventions and other creative efforts?

 By claiming ownership of your employees’ inventions and other creative efforts, you further protect confidential information.
 You can make it so that you own the rights to any intellectual property that your employees produce during employment and even for a period of time after separation.

 These are just a few of the terms you can include in your employment contract.
 This is your chance to define the rules of your business—laying them out exactly as you want them.
 We encourage you to take full advantage of this opportunity so that you don’t end up with expensive legal issues down the road.
-Contact our Florida employment contract lawyers at Scott • Wagner and Associates in Jupiter, Florida, to begin drafting your company documents.
+Contact our Florida employment contract lawyers at Scott Law Team to begin drafting your company documents.